 To slow or halt the progression of gum disease, we recommend you:

-- Visit Apple Dental for a full examination, including x-rays, to look for any gum infection symptoms and diagnose any deep gum problems.
+- Visit our dental practice for a full examination, including x-rays, to look for any gum infection symptoms and diagnose any deep gum problems.

 - Take care to brush and floss properly every day at home, to ensure first-rate oral hygiene.
 This is one of the most crucial things you can do to help prevent gum disease.